live U.S. needs to 'shut down' Middle East military bases: Mojtaba Khamenei - Thursday, 12 March

 The truck was affiliated with the local gas company Gasco.
-The prosecutor’s office has opened an investigation into the cause of the incident.
+The prosecutor’s office has opened an investigation into the cause.
 Gasco has not yet responded to requests for comment.

 The explosion occurred in Renca, a northern district of Santiago near a major highway and industrial area.
 Dramatic footage shared on social media showed large plumes of fire and thick smoke rising into the sky.